ligato/docs/docs/plugins/connection-plugins.md

 `client-cert-files` is the list of the root certificate authorities (CA) the server uses to validate client certificates.
 If the list is _NOT_ empty, only clients who provide a valid certificate are allowed to access the server.

 `client-basic-auth` allows one to define user/password credentials permitting access to the server.
 The config option defines a static list of allowed user(s).
 If the list is _NOT_ empty, default staticAuthenticator is instantiated.
-Alternatively, you can implement custom authenticator and inject it into the plugin (e.g.: if you want to read credentials from etcd).
+Alternatively, you can implement custom authenticator and inject it into the plugin.
+This would be applicable if you wanted to read credentials from etcd.

 ---

-***Example***
+**Example**

 In order to generate self-signed certificates, use the following commands: